souravMOD/SSL/README.md

-First pretrain using SSL, and later fine tune with ultraltics library
+First pretrain using SSL on lightly AI , and later fine-tune with Ultralytics library

 ##